Milan-pixel-star/Milan-pixel-star/ReadMe.md

 # 💫 About Me :
-🔭 I’m currently working on Machine Learning Projects <br>👯 I’m looking to collaborate on Data Engineering Projects <br>🌱 I’m currently learning New technologies<br>💬 Ask me about my carrer goals.<br>⚡ Fun fact I want to be an intern.
+🔭 I’m currently working on Machine Learning Projects <br>👯 I’m looking to collaborate on Data Engineering Projects <br>🌱 I’m currently learning New technologies and prepearing for placements<br>💬 Ask me about my carrer goals.<br>⚡ Fun fact I want to be an intern.

 ## 🌐 Socials: